 If a transit agency operates package delivery service in coordination with a private package delivery company, the private partner will determine service pricing.
-However, the transit agency may also choose to develop separate local/ regional package service that operates with a separate price schedule.
-Pricing will vary by market and be determined by numerous market specific factors, such as demand, local cost of living, services required, and other variables.
-As an example of what pricing schedules are currently used in the larger package delivery industry, Table 4 and Table 5 present service details for each intercity bus operator and service brokers with unique package delivery service, including the levels of service, delivery fees, insurance fees, and a description of the service area.
+The transit agency may also choose to develop separate local/regional package service that operates with a separate price schedule.
+Pricing will vary by market and be determined by numerous market-specific factors, such as demand, local cost of living, services required, and other variables.
+As an example of what pricing schedules are currently used in the larger package delivery industry, Table 7 and Table 8 present service details for each intercity bus operator and service brokers with unique package delivery service, including the levels of service, delivery fees, insurance fees, and a description of the service area.

-Service Area Service available throughout the United States Yo!
-Bus will ship packages between its three terminals in New York, Philadelphia, and Boston es Fee None \$2.00 \$4.00 \$6.00 \$8.00 None \$2.00 \$4.00 \$6.00 \$8.00 Insurance Fees Declared Value \$0-\$100 \$101-\$300 \$310-\$500 \$501-\$700 \$701-\$1,000 \$0-\$100 \$101-\$300 \$301-\$500 \$501-\$700 \$701-\$1,000 Package Tracking Yes, included in price Yes, included in price Yes, included in price Tracking service not provided Tracking service not provided Tracking service not provided ost , longest side = ue Fee \$24.50 \$34.55 requires corporate account \$5.00 \$20.00 Shipping Cost Shipping a 10 lb package, longest side = 12", \$100 value Origin/Destination Austin/Houston Austin/Houston n/a Shipping Options Shipped when space is available Available as door-to-door, counter-to-counter, or variation Oversize shipments require additional transit time Pickup and dropoff are available during normal business hours Non-bus service Limited to 400 mi Door-to-door only 2-lb letter box Under 50 lb.
-Longest length < 24 in.
-50 to 100 lb. maximum Longest length < 24 in.
-Standard Priority Direct Drive Shipping Pack Small Shipping Large Shipping ອເ nsN s (GPX) eyhound Package Expres Gr sge Express Yoi Bus Pack Ð doos T.ia National Package Deliv ασθε qε li very Regional Pack
+Service Area Service available throughout the United States - ses Fee None \$2.00 \$4.00 \$6.00 \$8.00 ons.
+Insurance Fees Declared Value \$0-\$100 \$101-\$300 \$310-\$500 \$501-\$700 \$701-\$1,000 Delivery Optic Package Tracking Yes, included in price Yes, included in price Yes, included in price -Package ost ge, longest ⁄alue Fee \$24.50 \$34.55 requires corporate account 7.
+Intercity Bus Operators-Package Delivery Options.
+Shipping Cost Shipping a 10-lb package, longest side = 12", \$100 value Origin/Destination Austin/ Houston Austin/ Houston n/a re ŏ ā Table 7.
+Intercity] Shipping Options Shipped when space is available Available as door-to-door, counter-to-counter or variation Oversize shipments require Pick-up and drop-off are available during normal business hours 100% money-back guarantee that packages arrive on-time Available as door-to-door, counter-to-counter, or variation After-hours pickup/dropoff Guaranteed to ship on next available bus to destination Limited to 800 miles or less Non-bus service Limited to 400 miles Door-to-door only - Standard Driority toosic Drive əme N (x 36)) s ssə. ıdx ΞЭ ge> jse, 9 bi unc γу ere.
+9 ədo 7 λi ə∧il ЭQ əbi כאכ рд טמן oiti ν